Store-bought furniture polish can be expensive. These homemade furniture polish recipes work great, and will help you save money!

 - 1 part distilled white vinegar

 Pour the mixture into a spray bottle.
 Spray it directly onto the floor one small area at a time.
 Wipe the area down with a microfiber cloth.
 Then use a clean cloth to dry and buff.

 Repeat over each area of the floor.
 If you don’t like the smell of vinegar, you can add a few drops of essential oil in a scent you like.

 Avoid wax polishes on laminate wood surfaces.
 This recipe can add a lot of extra shine and protection to your wood.

 You may find using this recipe once a year and one of the others the rest of the time is the right balance.
 This recipe is also good for outdoor wood furniture, which can definitely benefit from some waxy protection.

 This polish contains a little beeswax, but also some oils.
 Some people feel this recipe is the best of both worlds – oil and wax.
 Others prefer one of the “lighter” recipes above.

-Mix everything together thoroughly and use like the other recipes.
+Heat the beeswax to melt it.
+Then mix everything together thoroughly and use like the other recipes.

-For unfinished wood:
+DIY Furniture Polish For unfinished wood: